mmaatii1/Personal-academic-website/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)
 ## General info
-It's one of my first 'bigger' website that I have made, so there might be some bugs e.g: problem with scalling on certain resolutions.
-Despite of that, website is fully responsive on mobile.
-In total there are seven pages, which are in polish btw.
+It's one of my first 'bigger' website that I have made, its mobile responsive so thats a thing for me:D. In total there are seven pages, which are in polish btw.
 I added only two gif from main page to show you more appealing side of this site:D, and on others is 80% text, rest of it is styling and some ornaments.
 There is also a website counter.
 ## Gifs